Telegram Sponsored Posts: Pricing Guide

 Telegram sponsored posts are paid promotional messages that a channel owner publishes on behalf of a brand or advertiser.
 The brand pays the creator directly — no middleman platform, no revenue split.
 The creator writes or approves the copy, posts it to their channel, and collects payment.

 This is different from the official Telegram Ads platform, which inserts short text-only ads at the bottom of channel posts automatically.
-Our Telegram ad revenue breakdown by niche covers CPM rates and eligibility for that program.
 Those ads are controlled by Telegram, not the creator.
 According to Telegram’s content creator terms, channel owners receive 50% of official ad revenue — paid in TON cryptocurrency.

 Direct sponsored posts give you the full picture: you negotiate the rate, you control the format (text, images, video, links), and you keep every dollar.
 No minimum budget.
 No TON wallets.
 No 50% cut.